adrian-soch/frontier_exploration/README.md

 B. Yamauchi, "A frontier-based approach for autonomous exploration," Proceedings 1997 IEEE International Symposium on Computational Intelligence in Robotics and Automation CIRA'97.
 'Towards New Computational Principles for Robotics and Automation', Monterey, CA, USA, 1997, pp. 146-151, doi: 10.1109/CIRA.1997.613851.
 ```

+> **Frontier Exploration**: Contains nodes for autonomous exploration, interfaces with the nav2 stack.

+> **Frontier Interfaces**: Contains a custom ROS 2 service interface.

+> **Learning based frontier detection**: Contains scripts and tools for training a a frontier detector.

 ## Getting Started

 To get ready for development or execution: